 The beach is less crowded in the morning and late afternoon.

-Croatia beaches: Brac Island Beaches
+Brac Island Beaches

-Zlatni Rat Brac Beach
+Zlatni Rat Beach in Bol

-Pine forest covers central part of Zlatni Rat.
+Pine forest covers the central part of Zlatni Rat.
 This area provides lots of shade, and this is where all restaurants and beach bars are.
-Being the most popular beach in all Croatia, Zlatni Rat gets busy, but crowds are there only in July and August.
+Being the most popular beach in Croatia, Zlatni Rat gets busy, but crowds are there only in July and August.

 Beaches here are pebbly, set in small coves, and separated one from another with rocky coast.
 The road is narrow and as you head more west, it isn't asphalt.
 The best way to reach those beaches is on foot, or bicycle, or a quad.

 Lovrecina Beach Brac

 The water is warm and shallow, the sea clear and turquoise.
-The views from the beach give over to the mainland, and the Biokovo Mountain.
+The views from the beach give over to the mainland and the Biokovo Mountain.
 A nice place to spend a day out.
 Bring your own picnic.

 Sv.
 Nedilja Hvar